tanem/express-backbone-boilerplate/README.md

  * [CasperJS](http://casperjs.org/installation.html)
  * [Pygments](http://pygments.org/download/)

 Run `npm install` once you've got a copy of the project.
-The app can be started via `grunt start`.

 ## Client

- * Can be accessed via `http://localhost:3000/client/`
+The app can be started via `grunt start`, and accessed via `http://localhost:3000/client/`.

+The `grunt start` task will also:

+ * Watch the SASS files, and recompile the dev CSS if any changes are made
+ * Watch the client src & test JS files, and run JSHint plus the client tests if any changes are made
+ * Watch the server src & test JS files, and run JSHint plus the server tests if any changes are made

 [RequireJS](http://requirejs.org/) is used for file and module loading.
 [Backbone.js](http://backbonejs.org/) is the client-side MVC framework.
 [Handlebars](http://handlebarsjs.com/) is used for client-side templating.
 [Compass](http://compass-style.org/) is used for CSS authoring.